Alec Kennedy: Test selection

 Kennedy's form in 1922 led to him being selected for the MCC's winter tour of South Africa, led by Frank Mann.
-He had been due to coach in Cape Town during the winter, but his selection to the touring party saw his coaching engagement pass to Newman.
+He had been due to coach in Cape Town during the winter, but with his selection to the touring party his coaching engagement passed to Newman.
 Kennedy featured in the five first-class tour matches against South African provincial sides that preceded the Test series, before making his Test debut for England against South Africa at Johannesburg on 23 December.
 He played in all five Test's on the tour, ending the series as England's leading wicket-taker with 31 at an average of 19.32.
 He was instrumental in England's success during the 5th Test, taking figures of 5 for 76 from nearly 50 overs to help bowl England to victory by 109 runs.
-Early in the series, he had taken 5 for 88 in the 3rd Test at Durban.
+Earlier in the series, he had taken 5 for 88 in the 3rd Test at Durban.
 The cricket journalist Simon Wilde later wrote that his contributions across the series with the ball "were crucial to England's series win".
-Across the entirety of the tour, Kennedy took 61 wickets in the first-class matches played on the tour (inclusive of the Tests), at an average of 16.78.
-His tally placed him three wickets ahead of Percy Fender.
+Across the entirety of the tour, Kennedy took 61 wickets in the first-class matches played on the tour (inclusive of the Tests), averaging 16.78.
+His aggregate placed him three wickets ahead of Percy Fender.

-In the 1923 season, Kennedy achieved the double for the third consecutive season.
-In 33 first-class matches, he took 184 wickets at an average of 19.55, taking five wickets or more in an innings on 18 occasions.
-In the 1923 County Championship against Somerset, Newman and Kennedy bowled unchanged for the second time.
-With the bat, he scored 1,327 runs at an average of 25.51, making two centuries.
+In 1923, Kennedy achieved the double for the third consecutive season.
+In 33 matches, he took 184 wickets at an average of 19.55, claiming five or more wickets in an innings on 18 occasions.
+In the County Championship against Somerset, Newman and Kennedy bowled unchanged together for the second time.
+He also scored 1,327 runs, including two centuries, and averaged 25.51.
 He made the highest score of his first-class career in June against Warwickshire at Portsmouth, scoring an unbeaten 163 runs at the top of the order; the match was notable for Kennedy taking match figures of 9 for 77, which contributed toward Hampshire's victory by 244 runs.
 During the season, he made his only appearance in the North v South match, representing the South without success.
-In 1924, he took 135 wickets at an average of 20.85 from 32 matches.
+In 1924, he took 135 wickets from 32 matches, averaging 20.85.
 Amongst the ten five wicket hauls he claimed in 1924, Kennedy took 8 for 24 against Gloucestershire at the beginning of June, taking the third hat-trick of his career in the innings.
-However, his batting form declined during the season, and for the first time in three seasons, he did not pass a thousand runs for the season.
+However, his batting form declined, and for the first time in three seasons he did not pass a thousand runs.